ckeditor/ckeditor4/tests/plugins/tabletools/manual/colordialogposition.md

   Any dialog doesn't disappear and makes editor unavailable.

 1. Click the button below editor to open multiple dialogs at once.
+1. Start closing dialogs to verify their order.

   ### Expected:
-  Color dialog is on top, image dialog is behind it, link dialog is last.
+  Dialogs are displayed in the correct order, starting from top:

+  * color dialog
+  * image
+  * link

   ### Unexpected:
   Order is different or any dialog is inaccessible.